tikv/agatedb/README.md

 during rapid development.
 TiKV is also written in Rust, so it will be easier to integrate with each other like supporting async/await, sharing global thread pools, etc.

+## Continuous micro benchmark with RocksDB

+We can refer to [this page](https://tikv.github.io/agatedb/dev/bench/) for the benchmark result with RocksDB.